Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mischievous-apprentice.md

 Starting at 3rd level, you gain advantage on Dexterity ([[Sleight of Hand]]) checks when trying to cast a spell without being noticed.

 # Mischievous Incantations
 At 3rd level, choose one cantrip to specialize in.
-You can use your bonus action to cast it, and gain the following benefits:
+You can use your bonus action to cast it, and gain additional benefits.
+You can choose a second cantrip to specialize in at 9th level.

 ## Deceitful Gesture
 At 3rd level, if you're specialized in the [[deceitful maneuver]] cantrip, you can cast it freely as part of any interaction, such as drawing a dagger, pulling a lever, or pocketing a piece of jewelry.
 It doesn't require your concentration, but it dispels after you finish the interaction.